-Table 16: Summary of Concerns Raised by Institutional Stakeholders
+Table 18: Summary of Concerns Raised by Institutional Stakeholders

 Comments/Observations Actions Responses The majority of the stakeholders expressed their positive views related to the rehabilitation of flood-affected roads.
 In general, the participants approved of the project and believed that there is a dire need for this kind of project as the recent floods had badly damaged these roads.
-The stakeholders suggested that the construction of the proposed project would lead to improvement in overall socioeconomic conditions in the sub-project areas.
-Noted The stakeholders suggested that the construction camp must be outside the settlements minimum of 500 away from the fence to avoid social issues A single camp has been proposed for about 500 meters away from the settlement furthermore camp activities will be kept confined within the boundary area, and activities will not be allowed during Juma prayer and other festive times/days.
-A labor code of conduct will be enforced.
-The stakeholders suggested that care must be given to protect fauna and flora during the construction phase.
+The stakeholders proposed that the construction of the proposed project would lead to improvement in overall socioeconomic conditions in the sub-project areas.
+Noted The stakeholders recommended that the construction camp must be outside the settlements minimum 500 away from the fence to avoid social issues A single camp has been proposed for about 500 meters away from the settlement furthermore camp activities will be kept confined within the boundary area, and activities will not be allowed during Juma prayer and other festive times/days.
+The stakeholders advised that care must be given to protect fauna and flora during the construction phase.
 The plantation would be undertaken with the preference of local species no exotic species will be promoted.
 The fruit plants will be provided to locals to plant in their adobe only.
 The Stakeholder suggested that Emergency Preparedness and Response training should be given.
 The duration of this training will be one day at three different times and will be free of cost.
 The training will guide the labor and staff in emergency preparedness and response to the emergency at construction sites.
-The representative of the Agriculture Department stated that irrigation channels must be protected during the construction stage from contaminations.
-There is a risk of disposal of waste construction material or other waste material in a water channel passing near the subproject area.
-The campsite would be confined to the minimum area and away from areas of the water body.
-Permanent as well as seasonal water channels should be protected from any type of contamination during construction work.
-Monitoring of the water bodies will strictly comply with SEQS.
-The Stakeholder shows their concern regarding the impacts during the construction stage on waste management and land acquisition Social and environmental teams briefed about the mitigation measures that will adopt to control dust, noise, health and safety issues.
-There are no issues regarding land acquisition due to rehabilitation work at the existing RoW.
-If the issues occur, then these matters will be dealt with by the Revenue Department.
-The contractor shall dispose of the hazardous waste through EPA-certified contractors.
+The representative of the irrigation Department stated that irrigation channels must be protected during the construction The campsite would be confined to the minimum area and away from areas of the water body.